MicrosoftDocs/quantum-docs/articles/user-guide/program-structure.md

     MeasureOneQubit();
 ```

 Note the absence of a user namespace or an `@EntryPoint()`, which are not needed for Jupyter Notebooks.
 Instead of an entry point, the operation is called directly in the last line.
 Also note that a `Message` statement was added to the Jupyter Notebook code to display the result.
-When running the earlier Q# program in VS Code, the built-in simulator displays the result by default.
+When you run the earlier Q# program in VS Code, the built-in simulator displays the result by default.

 When using the `%%qsharp` command:

 - You must run `import qsharp` first to enable the `%%qsharp` command.
 - The `%%qsharp` command is scoped to the entire cell in which it appears.
 - The Q# code that follows the command must adhere to standard Q# coding syntax.
-For example, comments are denoted by `//` instead of `#` within `%%qsharp` cells, and code lines must end with a semi-colon `;`.
+For example, you denote comments using `//` instead of `#` within `%%qsharp` cells, and code lines must end with a semi-colon `;`.
 - The `%%qsharp` command cannot be preceded by or followed by a Python statement within its cell.

 For an example of working with a Jupyter Notebook program, see [Get started with Q# programs and VS Code](xref:microsoft.quantum.submit-jobs?pivots=ide-jupyter).